Control-C/PMSG/README.md

 - Old pair of safety glasses or sunglasses
 - Custom PCBA (available in this repo its bassed on the seeed studio XIAO )
 - buy extra pair of hinges simular to the original glasses see [Link]([https://www.aliexpress.com/item/1005006578852003.html?spm=a2g0o.productlist.main.19.6881yaeCyaeCyD&algo_pvid=940ad7e5-1196-4d4c-bb03-062302b6db00&algo_exp_id=940ad7e5-1196-4d4c-bb03-062302b6db00-9&pdp_npi=4%40dis%21EUR%211.62%211.62%21%21%211.75%211.75%21%40211b653717259752143568539e1d24%2112000037718488758%21sea%21NL%214699555345%21X&curPageLogUid=cUCXLkrXc9w7&utparam-url=scene%3Asearch%7Cquery_from%3A])
-- Sensors (IoT-enabled sensors of your choice: e.g., air quality, light, temperature)
+- Sensors (IoT-enabled sensors of your choice: e.g., air quality, light, temperature, Oled display and camera bassed off the Seeedstudio Grove and XIAO modular platform )
+- Including A onboard batt holder and system simular to XIAO to run stand alone plans are to add solar pannels at side to dubble as UV sensor to warn user
 - Connectors (to hook your glasses up to the web or other devices)

+## Configuration
+- The WIFI and BLE can we switch off and power and data can com via a USB-C host like Smartphone

 ## PCB Design " WARNING IT'S STILL UNTESTED DRAFT DESIGN"